sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 [ACCORDION-BEGIN [Step 6: ](Create a Docker secret)]

-You will create a secret with your credentials to log in to Docker and pull the images.
-If you do not yet have an account, create one by [signing up with Docker](https://store.docker.com/signup).
+You'll create a secret with your credentials to log in to Docker and pull the images.
+If you don't yet have an account, create one by [signing up with Docker](https://store.docker.com/signup).

 ![Saved file](docker.png)